loganfinney27/IDAHO-VAULT/ORGANIZATIONS/EDUCATION/McClure Center.md

-[[University of Idaho]]'s James A. and Louise McClure Center for Public Policy Research
+[[University of Idaho]] James A. and Louise McClure Center for Public Policy Research